-When migrating to Office 365 using MigrationWiz, mailboxes need to be provisioned on Office 365 in order to be able to write the content, mail, contacts, calendar, etc. (the user must exist on Office 365 with a SKU assigned to it, including a mailbox).
+When migrating to Office 365 using MigrationWiz, mailboxes need to be provisioned on Office 365 in order to be able to write the content, mail, contacts, calendar, etc. (the user must exist on Office 365 with an O365 license assigned to it, including a mailbox).

 When a migration is performed in stages or batches, care must be taken to ensure that full mail flow continues for those migrated users.

 This can be further explained by way of an example: